la2050/archive/_projects/2015/empowering-artists-with-disabilities-to-fill-the-creative-industry-employment-gap.md

   Tierra del Sol Foundation enables adults with moderate to severe developmental disabilities to realize their greatest human potential, become as independent as possible within their communities, and establish a valued role in society.
-'In one to three sentences, please describe your proposal.': >- 1 in 6 children are being born with developmental disabilities - such as Autism and Down syndrome - requiring lifelong support, adding to over 830,000 California adults with developmental disabilities.
-Our cultural landscape will be stunted if we don’t help the artists among this population to express themselves.
-Tierra will identify people who are artistically gifted, and empower them to build careers, increasing employment in creative industries such as animation, ceramics, and commercial art.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Engage residents and stakeholders